architolk/mimtools/docs/fbm2mim.md

 # Fact based modeling naar MIM

-This document descript a mapping between Fact Based Modeling (FBM) and MIM (Metamodel voor Informatiemodelleren)
+This document describes a mapping between Fact Based Modeling (FBM) and MIM (Metamodel voor Informatiemodelleren)

 To perform such a mapping, it is necessary to have a metamodel (vocabulary) to express a FBM model.
 From this metamodel, we can describe the mapping to the metamodel of MIM.

 Fact Based Modeling has many different dialects, among others: FCO-IM, CogNIAM and ORM.
-Multiple metamodels have been proposed for FBM, but no actual metamodel has been explicitly defined as *the* metamodel for FBM.
+Multiple metamodels have been proposed for FBM, but no actual metamodel has been explicitly defined as ***the*** metamodel for FBM.
 This document uses a metamodel that is derived from the original notation for FBM as used by the ORM dialect and also used by the FCO-IM dialect.

 ## Metamodel voor Fact Based Modeling